chocolatey/choco-wiki/CentralManagement/CentralManagementDeployments.md

 Central Management's Deployments functionality allows for pre-defined actions to be executed across any Chocolatey-managed computers.
 Deployment actions can be defined as simple `choco` commands, or as fully-fledged PowerShell scripts.

-## Creating a Deployment Plan
+## Creating a Deployment

-To setup a new Deployment, you'll need to create a Deployment Plan which defines the steps for the deployment and the computers which will run them.
+To setup a new Deployment, you'll need to create a Deployment which defines the steps for the deployment and the computers which will run them.
 In order to get started, you'll need at least the `Create Deployment` and/or the `Create Advanced Deployment` permissions applied to your user account in CCM.
 You will also need to have at least one Group of computers already defined.